starkware-libs/cairo-docs/core/src/core-ops-deref-DerefMut.md

 # DerefMut

-A trait for dereferencing in mutable contexts.This trait is similar to `Deref` but specifically handles cases where the value accessed is mutable.
-Despite its name, `DerefMut` does NOT allow modifying the inner value - it only indicates that the container itself is mutable.  # Examples
+A trait for dereferencing in mutable contexts.
+This trait is similar to `Deref` but specifically handles cases where the value accessed is mutable.
+Despite its name, `DerefMut` does NOT allow modifying the inner value - it only indicates that the container itself is mutable.
+# Examples

 ```cairo
 #[derive(Copy, Drop)]
 struct MutWrapper<T> {